linarphy/PHosPhore/README.md

 ### Installation

-To use this framework, you just have to copy the "main" folder content into your web directory.
+To use this framework, you have to copy the [src](https://github.com/gugus2000/PHosPhore/tree/dev/src) folder content into your web directory.
 One it's done, import the "example.sql" into a database in your Mysql server.

 #### Local